schibsted/spid-tech-docs/resources/articles/direct-payment-api.md

 this API.

 Billing requests will create an order with corresponding order lines.
-The order may be tagged in the same way as when using [paylinks](/paylink-api/).
-That includes client references for the order and/or order lines, as well as the [tag parameter](http://localhost:3000/tracking-parameters/) used in regular SPiD purchase flows.
+The order may be tagged in the same way as when using [paylinks](/paylink-api/): client references for the order and/or order lines, as well as the [tag parameter](http://localhost:3000/tracking-parameters/) used in regular SPiD purchase flows.